-I am currently collaborating with Prof. Joseph Ranalli at Penn State-Hazelton to develop online math tools for solar energy calculations.
-Our work is being presented at the National Solar Conference in Baltimore, MD this April, 2013.
+I am currently collaborating with Prof. Joseph Ranalli at Penn State-Hazelton to develop online math tools for solar energy calculations using the Sage math environment (Python Language).
+Our work was presented at the National Solar Conference in Baltimore, MD this April, 2013.

 The Brownson Team's research achieves a unique vertical integration of expertise within the field of solar energy conversion by supporting a multidisciplinary environment for: